Dynamic Cheap Talk without Feedback: Main Results

-so $q_m$ lies on the line segment joining $p_m$ and $\mu$.\footnote{More generally, the construction only requires that posterior beliefs are closed under the Markov update, i.e., \(p_m Q \in \mathrm{Co}\{p_r\}_{r \in M}\) for all \(m\). \citet{Lehrer2026} refer to this as the \(M\)-absorbing property.}

-Using this decomposition, the sender chooses the current message as a function of the current state and the previous message:\footnote{For $n=1$, the sender uses the equilibrium strategy of the static model.}
+Thus, after message \(m\), the next-period prior \(q_m\) can be written as a convex combination of the current posterior \(p_m\) and the invariant prior \(\mu\).
+The sender uses this decomposition to generate the target posteriors.\footnote{The construction also applies to arbitrary Markov chains under a closure condition on the induced posteriors; see \Cref{sec:pseudo-renewal}.} To do this, the sender uses a simple recursive strategy: in each period, the message depends only on the current state and the previous message.\footnote{For $n=1$, the sender uses the equilibrium strategy of the static model.}

-This strategy recursively generates the same posterior belief \(p_m\) after each message \(m\).
-The evolution of beliefs induced by the strategy is illustrated in \Cref{fig:senderstrategy}.
+By Bayes' rule, this strategy induces posterior belief \(p_m\) after each message \(m\).
+The induced evolution of beliefs is illustrated in \Cref{fig:senderstrategy}.

 \textbf{Receiver's strategy}: In each period \(n\), the sender sends a message \(m_n\).
 If \(m_n\) has not yet reached its quota, the receiver plays according to \(\kappa(\cdot \mid m_n)\), a best response given his posterior belief.
 Otherwise, he ignores \(m_n\) and instead plays according to \(\kappa(\cdot \mid m')\) for some different message \(m'\) whose quota has not yet been exhausted.
 Thus, the message sent by the sender need not coincide with the message used by the receiver.
-Note that \(\tau^*\) is not sequentially rational at some histories, since enforcing quotas may require the receiver to take actions that are not best responses given his posterior belief.\footnote{This contrasts with \citet{KUVALEKARetal}, who focus on Perfect Bayesian equilibria.
-Nevertheless, the block structure implies that the strategy profile is approximately sequentially rational along the equilibrium path.}
+Note that $\tau^*$ need not be sequentially rational at every history: when a quota binds, the receiver may have to take an action that is not his myopic best response.\footnote{The construction is not a Perfect Bayesian equilibrium.
+We discuss this distinction and its implications in \Cref{sec:uniform-pbe}.}

 To track message frequencies within a block, let $r_n \in M$ denote the message used by the receiver in period $n$, and define